 School construction projects in DeKalb County – including more than $1 million in improvements at Dunwoody High School – will not be cut, the DeKalb school board decided Monday night.

-The district was scrambling weeks ago to come up with a solution to make up for a more than $35-million deficit in a building program funded by a voter-approved penny sales tax.
+to make up for a more than $35-million deficit in a building program funded by a voter-approved penny sales tax.

 District officials failed to calculate interest owed on loans for the building program and also underestimated the cost of rebuilding Chamblee High School by $10 million.

 According to the Atlanta Journal-Constitution, the district will cover the costs with the next sales tax – called SPLOST IV - which voters approved and begins collecting revenue this summer.